risk-frontiers/rrd-api-examples/README.md

 https://rrd.riskfrontiers.com/v1/gnaf_risk_ratings/GANSW703873411

-and add an `Authorization` key with the value:
+and add an `Authorization` key to the header with the value:
 ```
 Bearer eyJhbGc...54cG2A
 ```